ad1tyad3sa1/adityadesai2.01/_posts/2024-01-10-Inidividual_Review.md

 - I plan to implement my understanding of binary, crowdsourcing, and other applicable topics into my CPT project so it appeals to CSP teachers.

-- Building on my Javascript and Python skill while working on the project, creating more clear and concise code that others can understand easily.
+- Building on my Javascript and Python skills while working on the project, creating more clear and concise code that others can understand easily.

+Commits: